-These aren't introductory cards for every average Joe or Jane, but rather powerful weapons for the frequent traveler with big annual fees, to boot.
-And while those annual fees may scare some off, all three of these cards come with valuable perks that can easily offset those annual fees.
+These aren't introductory cards for the average Joe or Jane, but rather powerful weapons for the frequent traveler … with big annual fees, to boot.
+And while those annual fees may scare some off, all three of these cards come with valuable perks that can easily offset your out-of-pocket cost.

-We'll break down all the information you need to know, category by category, for beginners or even advanced travelers to decide which premium travel credit card suits them best.
+We'll break down everything you need to know, category by category, for beginners or even advanced travelers to decide which premium travel card suits them best.

 Annual Fee Comparison